shrits-ai/Assign12_ERAV3/README.md

 # GPT Transformer Model

 This repository contains a GPT-like transformer model built using PyTorch for natural language generation.
-The model is based on the architecture introduced in GPT-2, which has been trained on a custom dataset for text generation.
+The model is based on the architecture introduced in GPT-2, which has been trained on a custom dataset (`input.txt` ) for text generation.

 ## Model Overview